AOSCD/aoscd-matlab/.github/CONTRIBUTING.md

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("AOSCD/AOSCD", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("AOSCD/aoscd-matlab", fork = TRUE)`.

 *   Create a Git branch for your pull request (PR).
-We recommend using `usethis::pr_init("brief-description-of-change")`.

 *   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
     The title of your PR should briefly describe the change.